 Register your interest to attend.

 Containers refers to a server virtualisation method that is lighter than virtual machine what allows a quicker launch time for applications and more concurrent instances running on the same server.
 Researchers currently use Docker, one of the container implementations available on the market, to package the software used in their research so other, including their future self, can reproduce the computational environment used in an experiment.
 Another scenario where researchers are using Docker is when some software libraries aren't available on all operating system so users can rely on containers to launch the software in less time than it makes to make a cup of coffee!
 A third scenario is when researchers do high performance computing on clusters.
-Each machine of the cluster needs to have the software installed and as demonstrated by some researchers and HPC research software engineers the use of containers is a great time saver.
+Each machine of the cluster needs to have the software installed and as demonstrated by some researchers and HPC research software engineers the use of containers, such as Singularity, is a great time saver.

 C4RR attendees will gain insight into container technologies and how it impacts research.
 C4RR is a great place to network meet people from varied research domains but all with an interest in container technologies.